peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static CBORObject FromObjectAndTag​(java.lang.Object valueObValue,
                 int smallTag)`<br>
- Generates a CBOR object from an arbitrary object and gives the resulting object a tag.
+ Generates a CBOR object from an arbitrary object and gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).
 * `static CBORObject FromObjectAndTag​(java.lang.Object valueOb,
                 com.upokecenter.numbers.EInteger bigintTag)`<br>
- Generates a CBOR object from an arbitrary object and gives the resulting object a tag.
+ Generates a CBOR object from an arbitrary object and gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).
 * `static CBORObject FromSimpleValue​(int simpleValue)`<br>
  Creates a CBOR object from a simple value number.
 * `CBORObject get​(int index)`<br>